 These limiting beliefs set you on a pattern of procrastinating, over-indulging, isolation, and reckless behaviors.
-But how can you get out of your own mind and clear the noise that tells you you’re not good enough, or how can you pull the weeds that breed negativity.
+But how can you get out of your own mind and clear the noise that tells you that you’re not good enough, or how can you pull the weeds that breed negativity?
 These weeds were sown from seeds planted in your childhood and upbringing by your parents, teachers, friends, and society in general.

 So how can you stop setting yourself up?
 How can you stop sabotaging your happiness?
 How can you make yourself an attractive person who will draw others to you?
 Below are some tips you can follow on your path to self-awareness and quest to find happiness.

 - Be mindful of your actions.
 Don’t make excuses for your actions but try to get at the root or trigger of their cause.
 What is your motivation in a certain situation?
 Did you react a certain way because you are afraid of being rejected?
 Does your need to protect yourself from embarrassment limit your interaction with someone, or your opportunity to try new things?
 What are the driving forces behind your negative thoughts?
 Be mindful and aware that your perception of reality is only that: perception.
 Often times, things are not how you are making them out to be but how they look through the lens of your distorted mind’s eye.